 The research was published online on Nov.
 23, 2015 by the Journal of Clinical Oncology.
 Read the abstract of “Adjuvant Lapatinib and Trastuzumab for Early Human Epidermal Growth Factor Receptor 2-Positive Breast Cancer: Results From the Randomized Phase III Adjuvant Lapatinib and/or Trastuzumab Treatment Optimization Trial.”

 Martine Piccart-Gebhart, M.D., Ph.D., associate professor of oncology at the Universite Libre de Bruxelles and member of the Breastcancer.org Professional Advisory Board, is the lead author of the study.
-Two other Professional Advisory Board members, Jose Baselga, M.D., Ph.D., physician-in-chief and chief medical officer at Memorial Sloan Kettering Cancer Center, and Edith Perez, M.D., professor of medicine at the Mayo Clinic, are also authors.
+Edith Perez, M.D., professor of medicine at the Mayo Clinic and also a member of the Professional Advisory Board, is another author.

 HER2-positive breast cancers have too many copies of the HER2/neu gene, which make too much of the HER2 protein.
 HER2-positive breast cancers tend to be more aggressive than HER2-negative cancers.
 Herceptin and Tykerb are targeted therapies that fight against HER2-positive breast cancers by blocking the cancer cells' ability to receive growth signals.